Andy-42/graph2/readme.md

 way, so the edge synchronization service collaborates with the edge reconciliation processor to provide an audit trail of reconciliation (i.e., to ensure that the graph reaches consistency).
-Note that the lines between *Graph* and *Edge Synchronization* are shown as dotted lines since the circular reference cannot be be implemented as a normal ZIO service dependency.
+Note that the lines between *Graph* and *Edge Synchronization* are shown as dotted lines since the circular reference cannot be implemented as a normal ZIO service dependency.
 * *Matcher* - As the graph changes, changed nodes are matched against a subgraph specification and any subgraphs that match the subgraph spec are emitted to the Match Sink, which is the output for this system.